Gunman kills police K-9 in Duluth at outset of long-running standoff

 Luna was taken to an emergency veterinary clinic and died there, according to police.

-There is no evidence that either the suspect or any officers have been injured.

-Nearly a half-day into the standoff, police stated, "The suspect continues to be dangerous, armed, and uncooperative"
+More than a half-day into the standoff, police stated, "The suspect continues to be dangerous, armed, and uncooperative."

+There is no evidence that either the suspect, who is in his late 30s, or any officers have been injured.

+Luna was a three-year-old female Dutch Shepherd, whose specialties included narcotics detection, searches and tracking, according to the Northland K-9 Foundation.

 Paul Walsh • 612-673-4482